-This Mayonnaise Roasted Turkey Recipe may sound a little different, but I think you may be surprised at the delicious results.
+This Mayonnaise Roasted Turkey Recipe may sound a little different, but I think you will be surprised at the delicious results.
 Time and time again this turkey recipe and method has proved to be a real winner and has become the easiest part of a meal.

 Over the years, we’ve cooked turkey every which of way, roasted and basted, and basted, and basted with all kinds of combinations of ingredients, roasted in a bag, fried (of course), we’ve brined and have gone brine-less.
 Honestly, I’m no expert, but I will say this, less is best in my book.
 Less messing.
 Less stuff.
 Less time.